librenms/librenms/doc/Extensions/Poller-Service.md

 It's strongly recommended that you deploy a resilient cluster of redis systems, and use redis-sentinel.

 #### MySQL
 You should already have this, but the pollers do need access to the SQL database.
+The poller service runs much faster and more aggressively than the standard poller, so keep an eye on the number of open connections and other important health metrics.

 ## Configuration